Search gov.ie

 Shared Home Place: A New Dialogue Phase of the Shared Island Initiative

-Shared Home Place will:
+Shared Home Place Delivery

 The Government has announced five initial components of the Programme to be delivered between 2026 and 2030:

 • Heritage: The Heritage Council will lead a €5 million programme promoting public engagement with Shared Home Place themes.
-This will include programming delivered through local libraries, museums, archives, and galleries, as well as the creation of an all-island Local Government Heritage Network to support collaboration and knowledge sharing.
+This will include programming delivered through local libraries, museums, archives, and galleries, as well as the creation of an all-island Local Government Heritage Network to support collaboration and knowledge-sharing.

 • National Cultural Institutions: Ireland’s National Cultural Institutions will be able to bring forward proposals aligned with the aims of Shared Home Place, working with partners in Northern Ireland under the Shared Island Cultural Cooperation Scheme.